The work you do not see.

 Live today.
 Tier matrix and per-feature gating ship on Pro, Elite, and Light.
 The 3-engine vision critique is the live Elite image method; the iterative critique loop is the next image moat coming as wired.

-If a moat does not say "live today", it is not sold as live anywhere on this site.
+If something here does not say "live today", it is not sold as live anywhere on this site.
 That is the rule.

-The next moat is named before it is sold.
+The next difference is named before it is sold.

-Three patterns the rest of the industry has not named yet.
+Four patterns the rest of the industry has not named yet.
 We are shipping them.
-We name them here so you can see what category we are creating, with the same "live today versus coming as wired" honesty as the five moats above.
+We name them here so you can see what category we are creating, with the same "live today versus coming as wired" honesty as the five things above.

 Route each input to the engine that perceives that input best, not to the cheapest API.